niieani/typescript-vs-flowtype/README.md

 // C is { b: number}
 ```

-TypeScript has a proposal for this (needs link).
+TypeScript has a [proposal](https://github.com/Microsoft/TypeScript/issues/12215) for an equivalent.

+## `$Subtype<T>`

+In TypeScript, structural types are always subtypes of themselves, so there is no need for such a concept.

-## Inferred generics / existential types
+## Inferred existential types

-`*` as a generic parameter tries to infer the type if possible
+`*` as a type or a generic parameter signifies to the type-checker to infer the type if possible

 ```js
 Array<*>
 ```

-TypeScript has a proposal for this (needs link).
+TypeScript has a proposal for an equivalent (needs link).

 ## Variance